 The Russian Federation proposed that the text of recommends 1, which states ‘devices of equipment which use DSC channel frequencies show full compliance’, be revised changing ‘show’ to ‘should be in’.
 The Chairman of WP 5B concurred with the amendment.
 The Russian Federation also asked, with regard to recommends 6, what was meant by ‘sufficient separation’.
 It was agreed to add the word ‘geographical’ before ‘separation’ in recommends 6.

 The meeting agreed the document as edited.
-The Chairman proposed applying the PSAA; and this was agreed.
+The Chairman proposed applying the PSAA and this was agreed.

 Document 5/267 - Draft revision of Recommendation ITU-R M.541-9 – Operational procedures for the use of digital selective-calling equipment in the maritime mobile service